130 Data Science Interview Questions and Answers [Latest]

 Q.2 How will you explain linear regression to a non-tech person?

-Linear Regression is a statistical technique of measuring linear relationship between the two variables.
+Linear Regression is a statistical technique of measuring the linear relationship between the two variables.
 By linear relationship, we mean that an increase in a variable would lead to increase in the other variable and a decrease in one variable would lead to attenuation in the second variable as well.
 Based on this linear relationship, we establish a model that predicts the future outcomes based on an increase in one variable.

 Q.3 How will you handle missing values in data?